jtkovacs/jtkovacs.github.io/REFS/databases.md

 - __keys__ are attributes whose closure encompasses all attributes in a relation
 - `S2`, a set of FDs, follows from `S1` if every relation satisfying `S1` also satisfies `S2`
 - `S2`, set of FDs, is equivalent to `S1` if exactly the same FDs follow from `S1` and `S2`

+Describe what Transitive Dependency is and give an example.

+If a functional dependency exists between X and Y, and a functional dependency exists between Y and Z, then a transitive dependency exists between X and Z. Transitive dependencies create problems in relational databases so they are typically removed during normalization.
+As an example, consider a table (perhaps in a bookstore database) with three attributes: ISBN, TITLE, AUTHOR, PHONE NUMBER.
+ISBN is the primary key; TITLE and AUTHOR are functionally dependent on it; but PHONE NUMBER is functionally dependent on AUTHOR, not on ISBN.
+Therefore a transitive dependency exists between PHONE NUMBER and ISBN.

 [__Boyce Codd normal form__ (BCNF)](http://stackoverflow.com/questions/2718420/candidate-keys-from-functional-dependencies) is when, for all FDs `A→B`, A is the key.
 To achieve BCNF, find FDs and keys for R<sub>i</sub>; pick any R<sub>i</sub> with `A→B` violating BCNF; decompose into R<sub>1</sub>(A,B) and R<sub>2</sub>(A, rest); repeat.